tomkerkhove/promitor/docs/thank-you.md

 We are using the following GitHub Apps:

+- [Semantic Pull Requests](https://github.com/apps/semantic-pull-requests) - Ensure PRs are using a consistent approach.
 - [Task list completed](https://github.com/marketplace/task-list-completed) -
   Ensures all task lists in our PRs are completed.
 - [Triage New Issues](https://github.com/apps/triage-new-issues) - Automatically